How to Describe Construction Works in Payment Claims and Schedules: Ensuring Security of Payment in Construction Contracts

 Payment Claims

 The SOPA mandates claimants to clearly identify the construction work or related goods and services in a payment claim.
-This identification is essential to access the adjudication process.
+This identification is essential for approaching adjudication under NSW Security of Payment legislation.
 The legislation specifically states in Section 13(2) of the SOPA that a payment claim “must identify the construction work (or related goods and services) to which the progress payment relates.”
 The requirement to “identify” may not frequently appear in legislation, but it is pivotal when it does.
 Precise identification helps in clarifying what the payment is for, thus ensuring that the adjudication process, if pursued, is based on clear, unambiguous claims.

 Payment Schedules